 -decreased fine lines and wrinkles

 I learned about gua sha through my incredible esthetician Katie from Ritual Skincare.
 The first time she gave me a gua sha facial I honestly had no idea what was going on but when I walked out I immediately saw the results.
 I had never left a facial before without my face looking puffy and red.
 I normally had to book off 48 hours to let my face recover.
-Not with Katie and her magician gua sha hands.
-My face looked firmer, less red and while I definitely never believed it would be possible, I could go out without having to slather on a ton of makeup.
+My face looked firmer with less puffiness and redness.

 Does Gua Sha actually work?